 In cases where a tooth has failed and is beyond repair and is causing serious issues, tooth extraction may be warranted.
-During this procedure, Scottsdale, AZ dentist, Dr. Rod Gore, will carefully remove the tooth that is causing pain, discomfort, or is infected.
-After examining the tooth and looking at x-rays, Dr. Gore will determine if part of the tooth needs to be removed or the entire tooth.
+During this procedure, Scottsdale, AZ dentists, Dr. Rod Gore and Dr. Whitney Sebree, will carefully remove the tooth that is causing pain, discomfort, or is infected.
+After examining the tooth and looking at x-rays, Dr. Gore and Dr. Sebree will determine if part of the tooth needs to be removed or the entire tooth.
 With a simple extraction, the visible part of the tooth is removed to alleviate symptoms.
 With a surgical extraction, a tooth that hasn’t erupted past the gum line can be removed, such as wisdom teeth.

 "Just visited Shawna at Dr. Gore's office.
 Been working with her for nearly 10 years and she has made an incredible difference with my oral health."- D.B. / Yelp / Sep 20, 2016